 This healthy vegan pumpkin soup is rich and creamy from peanut butter, and with a little kick of spice from curry powder.
 It is gluten free too, and is a delicious comforting soup, perfect for cold winter days.
 It is also a soup that kids love!

 Pumpkin’s have to be one of my favourite vegetables.
-Not only are they abundant and budget friendly throughout the cooler months, but they are a vegetable that the whole family enjoy; from savoury pumpkin pancakes to vegan satay curry and of course, in soups such as this peanut butter soup, and my easy roast pumpkin soup!
+Not only are they abundant and budget friendly throughout the cooler months, but they are a vegetable that the whole family enjoy; from savoury pumpkin pancakes to vegan satay curry and of course, in soups such as this peanut butter soup, pumpkin carrot soup and my easy roast pumpkin soup!
 This dairy free pumpkin soup is gently spiced to enhance the sweet pumpkin flavour rather than over power it (and keep it family friendly!).
 The peanut butter adds a smooth richness to the soup, and a savoury taste to compliment the sweet pumpkin, as well as the nuts adding protein to the soup – and kids love it!

 Why we love this soup